pubnub/chat-engine/guide/advancedConcepts/advancedSecurity/thirdPartyAuth.md

 As soon as ChatEngine connect is called, it makes a request to ```/login```.
 This is the only open route in our authorization policy.

 The login route should take the user's information and return a successful response if it is valid.
-The Gateway function will then store this information in it's own cache, so that 3rd party servers do not have to be contacted in the future.
+The Gateway function will then store this information in its own cache so that 3rd party servers do not have to be contacted in the future.

 In this example, notice how login needs to ```validateFBToken```.
 See below for what that does.